- As low as $213/Night

 - Condo

-Have fun with the whole family at this roomy, classy place ON THE BEACH!
+Have fun with the whole family at this roomy, fresh place ON THE BEACH!
 This unit is located in the highly sought after, private Myrtle Beach Resort.
 Feel safe with your family in a gated community with 24-hour security.
 This resort has 6 pools, 4 hot, a lazy river, basketball and tennis courts,

 Master with Queen Bed